BEFORE YOU APPLY……

 - All your current dogs must be fully vaccinated and vaccination certificates will need to be produced at your home check.

-- All your current dogs must be insured and insurance certificates will need to be produced when you are home checked.
-Any dog adopted from Lurcher SOS must also be insured within 5 days of adoption.
+- Any dog adopted from Lurcher SOS must also be insured within 5 days of adoption.

 - We do not home any of our dogs to working (hunting) homes.